-- 36 Statistics New Zealand estimates total employment in the Canterbury region in February 2020 at 307,500 which represents 13.3% of the total persons employed in New Zealand.
-11 The agriculture, forestry and fishing industry group employed 16,200 persons (5.3% of the region's total jobs) of which most (14,906) were engaged in agriculture.
-12 Other significant sectors are manufacturing employing 36,300 or 11.8% of the region's total jobs (of which the most significant subsectors are food products manufacturing (13,400 jobs), machinery and equipment manufacturing (5,300 jobs), fabricated metal products manufacturing (3,650 jobs) and transport equipment manufacturing (2,900 jobs)), health care and social assistance (34,900 jobs or 11.3% of total jobs), retail trade (31,300 jobs or 10.2% of total jobs), construction (29,300 jobs or 9.5% of total jobs), education and training (24,300 jobs or 7.9% of total jobs), professional, scientific and technical services (23,900 jobs or 7.8% of total jobs) and accommodation and food services (21,500 jobs or 7.0% of total jobs). - 37 The key drivers of the Canterbury economy remain largely agriculture, manufacturing and tourism, the last of which includes parts of the retail trade, accommodation and food services and education and training sectors.
-Employment in other sectors is to a large extent driven by the demand for goods and services by these industries and their employees with the so called "multiplier" effects creating additional jobs for the region's economy. - The agriculture, forestry and fishing industries and the manufacturing industry together generate an estimated 52,500 jobs or 17.1% of total employment in the Canterbury region and underpin much of the economic activity of Greater Christchurch and the wider Canterbury region.
+- 3.5 Statistics New Zealand estimates total employment in the Canterbury region in February 2020 at 307,500 which represents 13.3% of the total persons employed in New Zealand.8 The agriculture, forestry and fishing industry group employed 16,200 persons (5.3% of the region's total jobs) of which most (14,906) were engaged in agriculture.9 Other significant sectors are manufacturing employing 36,300 or 11.8% of the region's total jobs (of which the most significant subsectors are food products manufacturing (13,400 jobs), machinery and equipment manufacturing (5,300 jobs), fabricated metal products manufacturing (3,650 jobs) and transport equipment manufacturing (2,900 jobs)), health care and social assistance (34,900 jobs or 11.3% of total jobs), retail trade (31,300 jobs or 10.2% of total jobs), construction (29,300 jobs or 9.5% of total jobs),education and training (24,300 jobs or 7.9% of total jobs) and accommodation and food services (21,500 jobs or 7.0% of total jobs). - The key drivers of the Canterbury economy remain largely agriculture, manufacturing, and tourism, the last of which includes parts of the retail trade, accommodation and food services and education and training sectors.
+Employment in other sectors is to a large extent driven by the demand for goods and services by these industries and their employees with the so called "multiplier" effects creating additional jobs for the region's economy. - 3.7 The agriculture, forestry and fishing industries and the manufacturing industry together generate an estimated 52,500 jobs or 17.1% of total employment in the Canterbury region and underpin much of the economic activity of Greater Christchurch and the wider Canterbury region.